 Smart cities, infrastructure and ecosystems are complex systems, susceptible to abrupt, large-scale, disruptive dynamics.
 Gain the expertise to model, analyse and design strategies for crisis forecasting and management.

 Complex systems are composed of large numbers of diverse interacting parts that can be prone to unexpected and often disruptive dynamics.
 Small changes can generate large, amplified effects.

 For example, a single malfunction in a local substation can lead to cascading state-wide electricity grid failures, or the emergence of a new pathogen in a remote village can give rise to a devastating global epidemic.

 Systems engineers are tasked with modelling, analysing and designing resilient strategies for crisis forecasting and management in technological, socioeconomic and socioecological systems.
 You can apply these skills to a wide range of industries.

-Your prior qualifications or, in some cases, work experience, may enable you to reduce the number of credit points required to complete your degree.
-See how it works.
+Your prior qualifications or, in some cases, work experience may enable you to reduce the number of credit points required to complete your degree.

 To see how it works, read about credit for previous study for your Master of Complex Systems.